educhinski/image-processing-api/README.md

 # image-processing-api

-A Node.js Image Processing API
+A Node.js Image Processing API, written in TypeScript.

-This api receives image filename, edits images based on dimensions parsed in the query parameters and saves them in thumbs folder.
-It uses [sharp](https://www.npmjs.com/package/sharp) module to process the image.
+This api receives image filename, edits images based on dimensions parsed in the query parameters, saves them and renders the resized images.
+It uses [sharp](https://www.npmjs.com/package/sharp) module to process the images.

 ## Setup